quasarframework/quasar/docs/src/pages/layout/grid/introduction-to-flexbox.md

 ## Flex Addons

-When enabled (through `quasar.conf > framework > cssAddon: true`) it provides breakpoint aware versions for all flex (and display) related CSS classes.
+When enabled (through `quasar.conf.js > framework > cssAddon: true`) it provides breakpoint aware versions for all flex (and display) related CSS classes.

 ::: warning
 Note that there will be a noticeable bump in CSS footprint when enabling it.
 So only do it if you really need it.